 Adding a plugin to an activity is one of two methods for using a plugin, the other being calling a plugin from a script.
-Plugins that are available to use with the specific activity will be listed within the activity configuration screen.
+Plugins that are available to use with the specific activity are listed within the activity configuration screen.

 Many plugins require global variables to be initialized prior to executing the plugin.
 For information on determining whether these values are required, as well as how to set required or optional values, refer to Global Variable Initialization.

 Certain plugins are available to act on configured activities.
-Plugins are added during activity configuration and can be added for many activity types (see various endpoint documentation under Connectors).
-If you cannot use plugins with a specific activity type, this option will not be present in the activity configuration UI, as is the case for Database, NetSuite, and Salesforce endpoints, as well as many application-specific endpoints.
+Plugins are added during activity configuration and can be added only for specific activity types (see various endpoint documentation under Connectors).
+If you cannot use plugins with a specific activity type, this option is not present in the activity configuration UI.

 Click Add Plugin(s) to show a list of plugins on the agent that are available to place on the activity:

-- Cloud Agents: If you are using the Cloud Agent Group, a range of Jitterbit-provided plugins will already be installed.
+- Cloud Agents: If you are using the Cloud Agent Group, a range of Jitterbit-provided plugins is already be installed.